 05 of 10

-You almost have to look for lily-of-the-valley to actually see the flowers, but the intense scent will guide you where to look.
-These dainty plants are hardy down to USDA Zone 4 and will naturalize and form a carpet in colder zones, especially in slightly acid soil.
+You almost have to look for Lily of the Valley to actually see the flowers, but the intense scent will guide you where to look.
+These dainty plants are hardy down to USDA Zone 4 and will naturalize and form a carpet in colder zones, especially in slightly acidic soil.
 Caution, Lily of the Valley will spread.
 It is often listed as a ground cover, so make sure it has room to grow.

 06 of 10